I’ve seen lots of rainwater harvesting systems that use anything from modified trash cans to expensive designer wooden rain barrels.

-While wood and terracotta do look the most attractive, they are also the heaviest, most expensive, and most difficult to clean.
+While wood and terracotta look the most attractive, they are also the heaviest, most expensive, and most challenging to clean.
 Concrete doesn’t really have any benefits other than you can pour it yourself.

 For most homeowners, plastic rainwater barrels are the best choice.
 They are cheap and you might even be able to find recycled barrels.
 Just make sure they are food grade plastic.

-Sure, you might be able to get away with using plastic trash cans for collecting rainwater – but they might crack from the pressure of the water when filled and also leach chemicals into your water!
+Sure, you might get away with using plastic trash cans for collecting rainwater – but they might crack from the pressure of the water when filled and also leach chemicals into your water!

 3. Get Rain Barrels with Removable Lids

-Pretty much all rainwater barrels you buy will have a secure, removable lid.
-If you are salvaging recycled barrels for rainwater harvesting, you might find some that don’t have lids.
+Almost all rainwater barrels you buy will have a secure, removable lid.
+If you are salvaging recycled barrels for rainwater harvesting, you might find some that don’t have covers.
 Avoid using these!

-If you can’t completely remove the lid, it is going to be really difficult to add connections.
+If you can’t completely remove the lid, it will be challenging to add connections.
 Cleaning the barrels will also be a big hassle.

 4. Don’t Forget about UV Protection

 Ever wonder why most rainwater barrels are blue or brown?
-It is because they protect against UV rays, which helps prevent the growth of algae.
+It is because they protect against UV rays, which helps prevent algae growth.

 5. Carefully Consider Whether You Want Readymade or DIY Rainwater Barrels

-Readymade rainwater barrels are pricier, but they come with all of the connectors, drain spigots, overflow holes, catchment holes, and equipment attached.
-You just need to hook them up to your conveyance system (aka gutters).
+Readymade rainwater barrels are pricier but come with all the connectors, drain spigots, overflow holes, catchment holes, and equipment attached.
+You just need to hook them up to your conveyance system (gutters).

 While readymade rainwater barrels are easier, they aren’t always the best choice.
 Some have very small overflow holes.
 If the hole is too small, it could cause water to back up in your gutters and damage your home!

-If you have the right tools, making your own rainwater barrels isn’t too difficult and it allows you to customize them to fit the size of your roof and catchment.
+If you have the right tools, making rainwater barrels isn’t too difficult and allows you to customize them to fit the size of your roof and catchment.

 6. Do You Want to Be Able to Dunk a Bucket into the Rainwater Barrel?